cassini1010/documentations/docs/pytest.md

 ### Testing expected exception

 The normal try-catch block is not suitable for testing expected exceptions.
-Below code passes if exceptinois raised and fails if it is not raised.
+Below code passes if exceptions raised and fails if it is not raised.
 But a try-catch block passes the test if exception is raised and caught and it also passes the test of the exception is not raised.

 ```python
 import cards